WalmartSolutions/Grim-1.2/README.md

 **Trillium INC: https://discord.gg/vzXzFpv2gk**

 # Why?
-This cheat is complete horse shit and the devs are insane for charging that much.
+This cheat is complete horse shit and the devs are insane for charging that much. <br>
 Basically, cheat is ass and isn't worth the money, don't buy it.

 It looks atrocious and doesn't even inject all it does is override sodium in Lunar ☠️